Sumy

-Sumy (Суми, /uk/, Сумы) is a city in northeastern Ukraine.
+Sumy (Суми, /uk/) is a city in northeastern Ukraine.
 It serves as the administrative center of Sumy Oblast.
 The city is situated on the banks of the Psel River and has a population of making it the 23rd-largest in the country.

 The city of Sumy was founded in the 1650s by Cossacks within the historical region of Sloboda Ukraine.
+The city experienced rapid development starting from the second half of the 19th century and became a centre of sugar, machine building, metalworking, and textile industry, as well as an important trade fair location.
+Today, Sumy is one of the chief industrial and cultural centres in Northern Ukraine.